A sequential growth dynamics for a directed acyclic dyadic graph: Properties of the sequential growth

 The matrix of amplitudes does not change if we add a double edge by the elementary extension of the first or third type.
 Respectively the elementary evolution operator is idempotent.

-The matrix of amplitudes does not change if we replace any vertex of the graph by two vertexes that are connected by a double edge or if we do an inverse substitution.
+The matrix of amplitudes does not change if we replace any vertex of the x-graph by two vertices that are connected by a double edge or if we do an inverse substitution.
 But we cannot exclude the generation of double edges from dynamics because this violate a normalization condition.